 We wish to thank everyone who has raised money or donated to the Centre over the years.
 We are especially grateful to the many volunteers and staff who have supported the work of Hope over the years and without their dedication and commitment the Hope Cancer Support Centre would not have happened.

 In Hope our motto is “if you do nothing, nothing will happen.”

-In addition to the support from our Nurses, Clients are supported by a team of contracted Counsellors, Therapists and Facilitators.
+In addition to the support from our Support Workers, Clients are supported by a team of contracted Counsellors, Therapists and Facilitators.
 All Therapists, Counsellors and Facilitators are fully qualified, accredited and insured.